JacobNoonan1211/JacobNoonan1211.github.io/_posts/2025-09-28-Cybersecurity1.markdown

 #### _Challenge 3_: Repetitive Registration
 _Follow the DRY principle while registering a user._
 I had no clue what the "DRY principle" was, so I had to look it up.
 It is a principle of software development aimed at reducing repetition of information which is likely to change.
 I assumed that I would have to repeat a field when signing up.
 I assumed i it would have to be with the passwords, because they have to repeat.
 I first tried to not repeat myself, as the principle says.
 It just said passwords do not match.
 I matched the two fields, and then the error was gone.
 I thought that if the error was gone, maybe the code doesn't check if they match again after changing it again.
 I changed the first field, and the matching error still wasn't there.
 I was able to register to finish the challenge.

+## Project Week

+### Juice Shop and Coursera

+I've started to drift from juice shop, as I've gotten a good introduction from it.
+I have still been working on the coursera google cybersecurity course.
+I've finished the first two subcategories of the course, and am working on the third.
+So far, I've learned a lot of vocab terms.
+Some of the most recent ones that I remember are SIEM tools, SOAR tools, and playbooks.
+During the first subcategory, I learned a lot about cybersecurity jobs.

+### Project

+I've decided to start on a project.
+I'm calling it PacketVision.
+This project will utilize MatPlotLib and PyShark to visualize packets sent throughout a network.
+I've always wanted to work with MatPlotLib, so this project excites me.

+First, I had to figure out how PyShark worked.
+I'm going to need to learn how to analyze packets as the project progresses.
+I simply made a list, and then hooked up PyShark to live capture all packets.
+Then, I used a for loop to analyze each of the packets.
+I was able to get an IP source and an IP destination.
+Now I needed to find out the hostnames of both IPs.
+I found a module for python called "socket."
+This would help me reverse DNS lookup each of the IPs.
+I then had to work on the MatPlotLib.
+All I did was setup the dimensions for the bargraph, and set up the layout.
+I appended each of the source ips and destination ips from the packet to their own unique list.
+I then added that data to the matplotlib graph.
+When I ran the for loop, the graphs said that the data lists were not equal in length.
+I realized this is because some of the reverse DNS lookups couldn't resolve a hostname.
+Therefore, I put in a try and except, which would help filter out the packets that didn't have a hostname.
+The result came out like this: